sangampaudel530/Heap-Sort-Visualizer-Interactive-Web-Based-Learning-Tool/README.md

 This will remove cached files from the index while keeping them locally.

-## Project contract (small)

-- Input: user interacts with UI to generate arrays and control playback
-- Output: animated heap construction and sorting visualizations with explanatory highlights
-- Error modes: missing media files will simply not display; server port in use will show an error

 ## Edge cases to consider

 - Empty array: UI should handle gracefully (no crash)